talkable/talkable-docs/source/api_v2/origins.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: The Talkable Origins API allows the registration of ‘off-site’ or ‘backend’ purchases, or CRM events.
+   :description: The Talkable Origins API allows the registration of “off-site” or “backend” purchases, or CRM events.
 That means they can be used in the referral flow.

 Origins
 =======